 The promotions for their Vietnam era decisions came in the form of an unrelenting campaign of shock and awe that were broadcasted into the living rooms of the naive American family of the mid-1960’s.

-So…you tell me what has changed except the duration of such engagements that have now doubled in bilking the wealth and prosperity of America, on bullet at a time?
+So…you tell me what has changed except the duration of such these types of engagements that have now doubled in bilking the wealth and prosperity of America, one bullet at a time?